 For example, the Sonetto 3-9 rotary-screw air compressor is super-efficient and consumes far less energy than a piston compressor (and less than a lot of its rotary-screw-compressor peers).
 This means the operating costs are lower.
 If you use it frequently, the lower operating costs will see you save potentially massive amounts of money as opposed to frequently using a piston air compressor.
 Another added benefit?
 Reduced energy use also means fewer emissions and a smaller carbon footprint.

-Another major benefit of rotary screw compressors is that they limit the oil content in a compressed air system.
-That is important because less oil in the air means that your air-powered tools will last longer and the quality of your end products is safeguarded.
+Another major benefit of rotary-screw compressors is that they limit the oil content in a compressed-air system.
+Less oil in the compressed air means less oil going into your air-powered tools.
+As a result, they’ll last longer.
+The quality of your end products is going to be better too.